stellarvector/blog/_writeups/2023/htb-uni-brains-bytes/phantomfeed.md

 When [checking](https://devina.io/redos-checker) whether that regular expression is vulnerable to ReDoS, we can see that it is.
 This allows us to arbitrarily increase the time that the created user is verified.
 All we have to do is enter an email that takes a long time to parse.
 Something like `'A@0' + ('AA.0' * n) + 'AA'` does the job well (the higher `n`, the longer the regex takes to match).

-Exploiting the ReOoS and race condition looks as follows:
+Exploiting the ReDoS and race condition looks as follows:

 ```python
 import random